ITP-Proj-Y2S2/SriGemunu-WebApplication/README.md

 interface for both clients and admin to manage their specific functions and store their data in a real time database.

-### Features :
+### Tools and Technologies :

 * MERN stack as the main technology

-> No SQL, document databse in MongoDB
+> MongoDB - No SQL database
 >
-> Express.js for backend framewrok in node.js
+> Express Js - Node.js web framework
 >
-> Bootstrapped with Create React App.
+> React Js - client-side JavaScript framework
 >
-> premier JavaScript web server, Nodejs
+> Node Js -  JavaScript web server

-* Visual Studio Code as the development environment
+* Visual Studio Code as the code editor for development
-* Github as internet hosting provider
+* Git/Github as version control system

 ### Contributors :